What is dry sieving?

 Use HEPA filtration in the room.

 Use a microscope with a measuring slide to inspect your material, take head size measurements and observations about the material to determine the proper tools and expected outcome.
+Take samples and observe at different steps of the process.

 Touch the hash with your hands and tools as little as possible.
 Try to avoid touching the hash with gloved hands.

-Clean all equipment and screens prior to use.
+Clean all equipment and screens prior to use, clean all equipment and screens after use...

-Keep all works urfaces clean.
+Keep all work surfaces clean.